theflyoccultist/systems_integration_projects/http_server/README.md

 ## Features

 - Basic HTTP request handling
-- It just returns "Hello from C" if the request is a GET request
+- It just returns "Pwat Pwat" if the request is a GET request

 ## Future Improvements